Secondary Asbestos Exposure and Mesothelioma

 Yes, secondary exposure to asbestos can cause mesothelioma.
 However, secondhand exposure is not as big of an issue today as it was in the past for several reasons.
 Far fewer workplaces use asbestos.

-In those that still contain asbestos, workers have a greater awareness of the risks.
-They are less likely now to carry fibers home.
-There are more stringent safety protocols, including changing clothing or showering before leaving the workplace.
+In those that still contain asbestos, workers are more aware of the risks.
+They are less likely now to carry fibers home, and there are more stringent safety protocols, including changing clothing or showering before leaving the workplace.

 Even with lower risks today, secondary exposure still occurs.
 And, because the latency period for mesothelioma is so long, some people exposed decades ago are getting sick now.